nlam1170/Pente/README.md

 # Pente

-my implementation of Pente of my AP Comp Sci final project
+my implementation of Pente of my AP Comp Sci final project.
+Features the full game rules and a GUI for two player use

 all jar files in the libraries folder are needed to run the project.